andreabac3/Shortener-URL-GOLANG/README.md

 This is a toy project.
 * .env file needs a real path.
 (Path src/lib/mongodbConnection.go Function: Init() )
 * Currently, communications with the DB are not secure.
+* The recorded URL must not contain the prefix http:// or https:// or quotation marks.
+## Contributing
+Feel free to open issue or pull request.
 # Authors

 * **Andrea Bacciu**  - [github](https://github.com/andreabac3)